dws2/kanban-api-server/readme.md

 ### Locations

-The API is available at `https://YOUR-GLITCH-URL.glitch.com/api`.
+The API is available at `https://YOUR-GLITCH-PROJECT-NAME.glitch.me/api`.
 Responses are sent as JSON.

+For example, if your project on glitch is called "coconut-peony", your api path will be `https://coconut-peony.glitch.me/api`.

 ### HTTP Verbs